As seen on Shark Tank

 The Goat Experience

-Want to come visit the ranch, play with baby goats, take pictures, ask questions, etc. Jan.
-18th, 11am-1pm.
+Want to come visit the ranch, play with baby goats, take pictures, ask questions, etc., 11am-1pm.
 Reservation required.
 Limited amount of space. $25/per person Email or call to reserve a spot.
-If you would prefer a Sunday visit, send me a message and if I get enough interested I will do one on the 19th as well.
 214-675-3089